shannonpileggi/SP--Johnson--CorrelatedData/README.md

 ### Objective

 The objective of this senior project is to learn about power and sample size computations with correlated data.
-Motivation:

 ### Motivation